alanjameschapman/2408-hackathon-team5/README.md

 ### Navbar and Footer (all pages)

-The navbar and footer are present on all pages and are responsive to different screen sizes.
+The navbar and footer are fixed and present on all pages and are responsive to different screen sizes, to make them visible at all times.

-The navbar is not fixed to the top of the page because it is not necessary to be visible at all times.
-To minimise user clicks, a 'burger bun' is not used because there is enough space to display the logo and links, even for mobile devices.

 | Screenshot |
 | :-: |